 The 7740DLY-HD has 2 LED Status indicators on the main circuit board and 2 indicators on the submodule to show operational status of the card at a glance.
-Figure 8-1 and Figure 8-2 show the location of the LEDs and card edge controls.
+Figure 3 and Figure 4 show the location of the LEDs and card edge controls.

-Two large LEDS on the front of the main board indicate the general health of the module:
+Two large LEDS on the front of the main board indicate the general health of the module

-LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a valid input signal or if a local input power fault exists (i.e.: a blown fuse).
+LOCAL FAULT This Red LED indicates poor module health and will be On during the absence of a valid input signal or if a local input power fault exists (i.e.: a blown fuse).
 The LOCAL FAULT indication can also be reported to the frame through the FRAME STATUS jumper.

-MODULE OK: This Green LED indicates good module health.
+MODULE OK This Green LED indicates good module health.
 It will be On when the board power is good and the module is running normally.

-Two LEDs on the sub-module (7700CC) indicate the presence of the video input and genlock signals.
+Two LEDs on the submodule (7700CC) indicate the presence of the video input and genlock signals.

-VIDEO PRESENT: This Green LED will be ON when there is a valid video signal present at the module input.

-GENLOCK: This Green LED will be ON when there is a signal present at the module genlock input.
+- VIDEO PRESENT This Green LED will be ON when there is a valid video signal present at the module input. - GENLOCK This Green LED will be ON when there is a signal present at the module genlock input.
 This LED does not indicate that a correct signal appropriate for the current video format is present.
-Refer to Table 5-2 for valid Video format and input Genlock combinations.
+Refer to Table 3 for valid Video format and input Genlock combinations.

-CARD EDGE CONTROLS- 7742DLY-HD
+5. CARD EDGE CONTROLS- 7742DLY-HD

 The 7742DLY-HD module is equipped with a 4 position DIP switch on the top edge of the card to allow the user to select various functions.
 All positions are assigned sequentially such that the DIP switch 1 is located farthest from the front of the card.
-Table 5-1 gives an overview of the DIP switch functions for the 7742DLY-HD.
+Table 2 gives an overview of the DIP switch functions for the 7742DLY-HD.
 Sections 5.1 and 5.2 describe the assigned DIP switch functions.
 The On (closed) position is down, or closest to the printed circuit board.
 The Off (open) position is up, or farthest from the printed circuit board.
-There is also a toggle switch and pushbutton which are used to navigate the on screen menu.
+The Off (open) position is up, or farthest from the printed circuit board.
 (See section 7)

 DIP Switch Function

 1

 2 Video / Genlock Standard

 3

-4 VistaLINK ® Control Enable
+4 VistaLINK [TM] Control Enable

-Table 5-1: Overview of DIP Switch Functions - 7742DLY-HD
+Table 2: Overview of DIP Switch Functions - 7742DLY-HD